If you’re looking for an easy but highly rewarding hike, you need to visit Cascade 500 Pieds in Mauritius (also known as Cascade des Galets)!

 If you want to visit this epic waterfall in Mauritius, you’ll find all the information you need in this Cascade 500 Pieds hiking guide, including detailed directions and other helpful tips.

-***This article may contain affiliate links, which means that each time you click through and make a purchase, I may earn a small commission at no extra cost to you.
+***This article may contain affiliate links, meaning each time you click through and make a purchase, I earn a small commission at no extra cost to you which helps a lot in keeping this website running.
+Thank you for your support :)

 Where is Cascade 500 Pieds?